Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification/README.md

 #### Training

 The source code for model training is published in this [Kaggle notebook](https://www.kaggle.com/masdevallia/melanoma-classification-model-training).
+It can also be found in `"./kaggle_notebooks"`.

 We trained 8 image models, as shown below: